Bombs kill dozens in Nigerian Christian district and Jos

 ”This is another attack targeting Christians because the majority of people living in Sabon Gari are Christians.
 Any attack in this busy area will hit members of Christian community,” a Church leader, who asked not to be named out of concern for his safety, told Watch Monitor.

 Sabon Gari is a Christian enclave within Kano, the commercial nerve center of northern Nigeria, a mainly Muslim region.
-It has been the target of several Boko Haram attacks.
+It has been the target of several an extremist group that is located primarily in Northern Nigeria attacks.

 In July 2013, at least 12 people were killed in multiple explosions.
 Three months earlier, suicide blasts at a bus station in the same district claimed at least 25 lives and injured 60.
 The bus station is primarily used by passengers heading for the mostly Christian South of the country.